GreatBallacuda/forPG/README.md

 # NOTICE:
 for the sake of the privacy of your datasets, please copy it to datasets/ dir

+# Highlight:
+- AlBERT works really good.
+Especially after good fine-tuning.
+- Using Numpy mask array is a good and fast way to analyse cross-section data.

 # Env requirement:
 - Python3
 - Tesorflow 1.13+